+Can you create a website without a domain name?
 When I started researching and deciding to create a blog from scratch, I had this one single recurring question.
-Can I create a website without a domain?

-I now realize that for many online entrepreneurs, this question might seem like common sense and everybody should know the answer to.
-I’m here to tell you that common sense isn’t so common and that’s why I’m going to answer this question for you today.
+For many online entrepreneurs, this question might seem like common sense and everybody should know the answer to.
+Common sense isn’t so common and that’s why I’m going to answer this question for you today.

 So, let’s get into it…

-The short answer to this question is YES, you can start a website without a domain name BUT before you make any decision, continue reading below as I have outlined and explained why this is and why it might not be a good idea.
+The short answer to this question is YES.
+Starting a website without a domain name will limit what your options are in the future.
+Read below as I have outlined and explained why this is and why it might not be a good idea.

 A domain name and website address name is technically the same thing.

-The reason domain names were created was to solve the issue of us trying to remember IP addresses (which is a mixture of numbers separated with dots) that are assigned to every electronic device that can connect to the internet.
+Domain names were created to solve the issue of remembering IP addresses.
+IPs are assigned to every electronic device that can connect to the internet.

 An example of an IP address would be: 188.8.131.52

-Because of this, domain names make it easier for us to remember a written name rather than several number sequences such as the example above, that looks like code and that only a computer would be able to recognize and remember.
+Domain names make it easier to remember a written name rather than several number sequences that only a computer would be able to recognize.

 Now for the big question…